BarryTik/docker-test/README.md

-# dockerfail
+# docker-test
-A container that does next to nothing, it will error and not finish executing.
+An application to test docker container commands.